 < Expand the Menu to access our Tree Identification Pages

-This web page shows enlarged views of full tree, bark, leaf, flower and/or fruit samples of introduced and invasive (noxious) tree species spreading in Australian forests and woodlands.
-Detailed descriptions that are useful in identification of non-native, noxious plants are given for each species.
+This web page shows enlarged views of full tree, bark, leaf, flower and/or fruit samples of introduced and invasive (sometimes noxious) tree species spreading in Australian forests and woodlands.
+Detailed descriptions that are useful in identification of non-native, invasive plants are given for each species.
 All Creative Designs Nambucca & Coffs Harbour® presents web optimized tree images for identification purposes.

-The natural distribution range and special features useful in identification are given for every specimen listed on the web page below.
+The distribution range and special features useful in identification are given for every species listed on the web page below.
 This free resource is constantly extended, revised and updated.

 ARABIAN COFFEE Coffea arabica